peter88213/aeon3md/docs/usage.md

 - **Participant** as character role for scenes.
 - **Location** as location role for scenes.

-If you use labels other than the ones listed above, you can customize this script by providing an *aeon3yw.ini* configuration file as described in the [aeon3yw](https://peter88213.github.io/aeon3yw/) project.
+If you use labels other than the ones listed above, you can customize this script by providing an *aeon3md.ini* configuration file.

-- Global configuration file on Windows: `c:\Users\<user name>\.pywriter\aeon3yw\config\aeon3yw.ini`
-- Local project configuration file name on Windows: `<project directory>\aeon3yw.ini`
+For this, just copy the **aeon3md.ini** file to your project folder and edit it.

 ### Date/Time